luser-dr00g/inca/README3.md

-of starting from a working, simple interpreter and extending is an application of the Tracer-Bullet strategy, where the first order of business is build a column connecting the top-down and bottom-up designs so the basic functionality can be directly tested and debugged, and each new feature can be directly tested and debugged.
+of starting from a working, simple interpreter and extending is an application of the Tracer-Bullet strategy, where the first order of business is build a column connecting the top-down and bottom-up designs so the basic functionality can be directly tested and debugged, and each new feature can be added *laterally* and directly tested and debugged.

 The features:
 ---